 Listen to the More Recipes About Music & Food Spotify Playlist

 Most modern songs skip an intro much like movies skip opening titles, but a great intro can set the whole tone for a song.
 Black Sabbath’s “Iron Man” would not be near as epic without the initial “I AM IRONMAN” followed by that crushing riff.
-“ALL ABOARD!” followed by Ozzy’s maniacal laugh and “I – I – I” leading into the bassline and classic Randy Rhoads guitar.
+“ALL ABOARD!” followed by Ozzy’s maniacal laugh and “I – I – I” leading into the bassline and classic Randy Rhoads guitar of “Crazy Train.”
 The thin choppy guitar sound before “Smells Like Teen Spirit” unleashes.
-The creepy midnight bells and slow guitar dirge that starts one of the most underappreciated AC/DC tracks.
+The creepy midnight bells and slow guitar dirge intro for one of the most underappreciated AC/DC tracks.

 Given this sandwich comes from a recent deep dive into Seitan Worship, I suppose I should’ve used a Black Sabbath song title, but I couldn’t find one with the “bells to balls” pun.
 To be honest, I am a “just the rockin’ hits” kind of AC/DC fan.
 I’ve never owned an album, rarely pull up an album on Spotify to play, but nonetheless love it when they show up in a playlist.
 They are an iconic “bang your head” band that, unless there are deep cuts I know nothing about, never bothered with the sentimental power ballad.
 Putting a healthy dose of AC/DC hits into a party playlist guarantees a great time.

-Chipotle seitan balls, nacho whiz, Aleppo pepper, salsa, and sea salt on a sub roll
+Sweet Lighnin’ seitan balls, mozzarella, Asiago, Aleppo pepper, basil, and sea salt on a sub roll

-Put the salsa in a skillet over medium heat.
-When the salsa just starts to bubble, toss in the seitan balls and stir to coat.
-Let the balls and salsa simmer for 5 minutes stirring occasionally to coat the balls.
+Place a skillet over medium heat and add the olive oil.
+When the oil just starts to shimmer, add the seitan balls and toss to coat.
+Let the balls fry for 2 minutes tossing to keep from burning and to brown on all sides.
+Add the BBQ sauce, toss to coat, and simmer for 3 minutes stirring occasionally to glaze the balls.

 Makes about 16 balls